soundasleep/jevon.org/wiki/git.md

 # Checkout into a non-empty directory; you have to checkout into a temporary directory, move the .git folder into the non-empty directory, and run a `git reset --hard`
 # Add an empty folder. <a href="http://stackoverflow.com/a/115992/39531">It's impossible in Git</a>! `.keep` files everywhere!
+# Store passwords on Windows without having to first install some horrible abomination of Cygwin/credential stores/SSH agents, or having to use the GUI client. (<a href="https://confluence.atlassian.com/display/BITBUCKET/Set+up+SSH+for+Git">Setup SSH for Git</a>)

 ==Branching==